percona/percona-server-mongodb-operator/source/users.rst

 simply run ``echo -n "password" | base64`` in your local shell to get valid values.

+.. note:: The operator creates and updates an additional Secrets object named based on the cluster name, like ``internal-my-cluster-name-users``.
+It is used only by the Operator and should undergo no manual changes by the user.
+   This object contains secrets with the same passwords as the one specified in ``spec.secrets.users`` (e.g. ``my-cluster-name-secrets``).
+When the user updates ``my-cluster-name-secrets``, the Operator propagates these changes to the internal ``internal-my-cluster-name-users`` Secrets object.

 Password Rotation Policies and Timing
 *************************************